-The scalar, vectorial or tensorial character of quartities is pointed out, especially when this is needed for the definitions.
+The scalar, vectorial or tensorial character of quantities is pointed out, especially when this is needed for the definitions.

 In most cases only one name and only one symbol for the quantity are given; where two or more names or two or more symbols are given for one quantity and no special distinction is made, they are on an equal footing.
-When two types of italic letters exist (for example as with θ and θ ; φ and φ ; a and a; g and g) only one of these is given.
-This does not mean that the other is not equally acceptable.
-It is recommended that such variants should not be given different meanings.
-A symbol within parentheses implies that it is a reserve symbol, to be used when, in a particular context, the main symbol is in use with a different meaning.
+When two types of italic letters exist (for example as with v and θ ; φ and φ ; a and a; a and a;

 In this English edition, the quantity names in French are printed in a valic font, and are preceded by fr.
-The gender of the French name is indicated by (m) for masculine and (f) for englishing immediately after the noun in the French name.
+The gender of the French name is indicated by (m) for masculine and (f) for eninine, immediately after the noun in the French name.